I’m Kimina, and I’m a clinical psychologist based in Djilang (Geelong, Victoria).

 I am open to working with anyone, from any background or life experience.
-I have professional and lived experience relevant to LGBTIQ+ people and their allies, people from Aboriginal and Torres Strait Islander communities, and journalists who have been exposed to trauma.
+I have professional and lived experience relevant to LGBTIQA+ people and their allies, people from Aboriginal and Torres Strait Islander communities, and journalists who have been exposed to trauma.

 I currently have a waiting list for new clients.
 Please email for more information and we can let you know when the list re-opens.
-I primarily work with adults over 18 years; however, adolescents (15+) from the LGBTIQ+ community are welcome.
+I primarily work with adults over 18 years; however, adolescents (15+) from the LGBTIQA+ community are welcome.

 Why you might come to see me:

-Sadness, anxiety, trauma, relationship challenges, grief for the earth, stress, disordered eating, hearing voices, loneliness.
+Trauma, sadness, anxiety, relationship challenges, grief for the earth, stress, disordered eating, hearing voices or other disturbing experiences, loneliness.

 You are not healing to be able to handle trauma.
 You’re used to handling trauma.

 You’re healing so you can handle the joy